trueos/pcbsd/docs/controlpanel.rst

 - **Administrator Password:** input and confirm the password for the Active Directory Administrator account.

-The values that you input using this GUI are saved to :file:`/usr/local/etc/pc-activedirectory.conf`.
+The values that you input using this GUI are saved to :file:`/usr/local/etc/pc-activedirectory.conf` and :file:`/usr/local/etc/smb4.conf`.

 .. note:: once you enable AD, you can no longer configure auto login in :ref:`Login Manager` as users will now authenticate with the Active Directory server.